-Michal B. Ron is a theorist and a PhD candidate at the Free University of Berlin, writing her dissertation on temporality in the work of Marcel Broodthaers in relation to historical thinking, the animal and the child
+Michal B. Ron is an art theoretician and historian.
+She has completed a PhD dissertation at the Free University in Berlin, on the question of time in the work of Marcel Broodthaers, as related to historical thinking, to animals, and to children.

 Michal B. Ron

 Reading “Art and its Worlds” sent Michal B. Ron on a journey in time and space between anarchist art collectives, various languages, multidirectional cartographies, and strategies of creating publics for art.

 Michal B. Ron follows an archival treasure of Hannah Bruckmüller's.
 She starts with Marcel Broodthaers’ contribution to James Lee Byars’s World Question Center, where a question about love is calling from a distance of time, and creates a new questionnaire that asks for responses: what do you do for the sake of love?

 Before it arrived to the Tel Aviv Museum of Art, Yayoi Kusama's retrospective was shown at Gropius Bau in Berlin.
 Michal B. Ron visited the Berlin show and shares her thoughts on reflection, reconstruction, art history, and letters against apartheid.

 After their collaborative project “Cat Chat,” discussing the interview Marcel Broodthaers conducted with a cat, Michal B. Ron initiates an online studio visit at Noa Ginzburg’s studio, with Hannah Bruckmüller.
 They talk about the idea of Radical Coziness, domesticity, extra ocular objects, and jumping in public places.